xiguichen/kafka-problem/docker.md

+# Problems and question for kafka docker usage

 ### Failed to produce event to kafka
 The problem is caused by using environment variable KAFKA_CREATE_TOPICS in the docker-compose.yml.
 Don't know why, but after configure KAFKA_CREATE_TOPICS, seems the topic is created.